mbudnek/google-home-hubitat-community/README.md

 - Full-Spectrum Mode Value: The value reported by the "Color Mode Attribute" when the device has been set to a full-spectrum color.
 Default is "RGB".
 - Color Temperature Mode Value: The value reported by the "Color Mode Attribute" when the device has been set to a color temperature.
 Default is "CT".

+### Dock

+The Dock trait is intended to be used for devices such as robot vacuum cleaners that can be commanded to return to their charging dock.
+It can be controlled by saying things like "Hey Google, tell {device} to return to its dock" and queried by saying things like "Hey Google, is {device} docked?".
+The Dock trait has the following configuration paramters:

+- Dock Attribute: The device attribute used to determine if the device is currently docked or not.
+Maps to `status` by default.
+- Docked Value: The value of the "Docked Attribute" that indicates that the device is currently docked.
+Defaults to `docked`.
+- Dock Command: A device command used to tell the device to return to its dock.
+Maps to `returnToDock` by default.

 ### Fan Speed

 The Fan Speed trait is primarily used for fan controllers with multiple speed settings.
 It can be controlled by saying things like "Hey Google, set {device} to {speed}" and queried by saying things like "Hey Google, what's the {device} speed?".
 It has the following configuration parameters: